matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 You can still do a non-transactional scan.
 You can pan.
 You can look at this part of the stadium, and then go over here and look at that.
 Or you can look at a car on the road, and you can look up at the clouds.
-Can you see the red car here and look up at the clouds?
-You look over here and you see the red car.
+You see the red car here, and look up at the clouds, and you look over here and you see the red car.
 But you know when you are doing that, what?
 That may be the same red car.
 You realize when you are panning like that, you are not seeing a point-in-time.
 But you